rdcolema/tensorflow-image-classification/README.md

 # Tensorflow Image Classification
-CNN for mutli-class image recognition in tensorflow
+CNN for mutlti-class image recognition in tensorflow

 Notebook converted from Hvass-Labs' <a href="https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/02_Convolutional_Neural_Network.ipynb" >tutorial</a> in order to work with custom datasets, flexible image dimensions, and a deeper network.